Manifold-based isogeometric analysis basis functions with prescribed sharp features: Creased bivariate manifold-based basis functions

 \subsection{Examples of manifold surfaces with creases}

 We consider the construction of the manifold-based basis functions for one of the elements in the unstructured quadrilateral control mesh shown in Figure~\ref{fig:mesh2}.
 The element is adjacent to a prescribed crease and belongs to four overlapping chart domains as illustrated in Figure~\ref{fig:manifoldPUM2}.
-Two of the charts domains,~$\hat \Omega_1$ and~$\hat \Omega_2$, contain each two crease edges and the other two,~$\hat \Omega_3$ and~$\hat \Omega_4$, contain no crease edges.
-In chart domain~$\hat \Omega_2$ the arrangement of the crease edges is rotationally symmetric so that it is Type~1 and in chart domain~$\hat \Omega_1$ it is asymmetric so that it is Type~2.
+Two of the chart domains,~$\hat \Omega_1$ and~$\hat \Omega_2$, contain each two crease edges and the other two,~$\hat \Omega_3$ and~$\hat \Omega_4$, contain no crease edges.
+In the chart domain~$\hat \Omega_2$ the arrangement of the crease edges is rotationally symmetric so that it is Type~1 and in the chart domain~$\hat \Omega_1$ it is asymmetric so that it is Type~2.
 For the chart~$\hat \Omega_1$ the mapping~\eqref{eq:composedMap2} and for the chart~$\hat \Omega_2$ the mapping~\eqref{eq:composedMap} is to be used.
 Hence, in comparison to the smooth case illustrated in Figure~\ref{fig:manifoldPUM} only the mapping for the chart~$\hat \Omega_1$ is different while the other mappings are the same.
-The presence of creased edges only changes the chart parameterisation for the construction of local polynomials $\vec{p}_j(\vec{\xi}_j)$.
-The construction of blending functions $w_j(\xi_j)$ is the same for all charts regardless of the presence of crease edges.
-The tensor-product B-spline blending functions are defined in the reference element and mapped to each element in the chart domains, see~\eqref{eq:weightFun}.
+The presence of creased edges only changes the chart parametrisation for the construction of local basis $\vec{p}_j(\vec{\xi}_j)$.
+The construction of blending functions $w_j(\vec \xi_j)$ is the same for all charts regardless of the presence of crease edges.
+The tensor-product B-spline blending functions are defined in the reference element and mapped to each element in the chart domains.

-In Figure~\ref{fig:geoExample} the application of the manifold-based basis functions in representing a surface with sharp features is demonstrated.
+In Figure~\ref{fig:geoExample} the application of the manifold-based basis functions in representing a smooth surface with sharp features is demonstrated.
+The blending functions are assembled from tensor-product cubic B-splines and the local polynomial basis is a cubic tensor-product Lagrange polynomial.
 The relatively coarse unstructured quadrilateral mesh has a number of tagged crease edges.
-The location and arrangement of creases has been chosen in order to obtain as many as possible distinct chart configurations.
+The location and arrangement of creases have been chosen in order to obtain as many as possible distinct chart configurations.
 The eight charts with valence $v=6$ include a smooth chart, four Type 1 crease charts and three Type 2 crease charts.
-The rendered manifold surface~$\vec x(\eta)$ is obtained by first projecting the control vertices~$\vec x_I$ on a Catmull-Clark subdivision surface
+The rendered manifold surface~$\vec x(\vec \eta)$ is obtained by first projecting the control vertices~$\vec x_I$ on a Catmull-Clark subdivision surface